James Chalmers (missionary): Family

-Chalmers' first wife died on 20 February 1879.
-In 1888 he married Sarah Elizabeth Harrison, a widow from East Retford who had been a childhood friend of his first wife.
-Chalmers preached his last sermon in Britain at the Retford Congregational Church (a site now occupied by the Aldi supermarket).
-'Lizzie' died in 1900.
-There were no children by either marriage.
+Chalmers' first wife Jane died on 20 February 1879; they had one child who died young.

+In 1888 he married Sarah Elizabeth Harrison, a widow from East Retford who had been a childhood friend of his first wife; she died on 25 October 1900.

-Botanical Legacy
+Botanical legacy

 Specimens collected by Chalmers are cared for at the National Herbarium of Victoria (MEL), Royal Botanic Gardens Victoria, the majority of which were gathered in Papua New Guinea.